scious/documentation/docs/bask/latest.md

 Bask simplifies plugin development, reducing our workflow to:

 1. Code in local editor.
-2. `Bask push` our code to Bubble.
-3. Switch windows to the browser tab running our plugin development app.
+2. Switch windows to the browser tab running our plugin development app.
-4. Test plugin.
+3. Test plugin.
-5. If testing an SSA, then wait 3 to 10 seconds for it to run.
+4. If testing an SSA, then wait 3 to 10 seconds for it to run.
-6. If the SSA fails (which happens 99% of the time), then read the error output.
+5. If the SSA fails (which happens 99% of the time), then read the error output.
-7. Repeat steps 1 through 6 until the plugin works.
+6. Repeat steps 1 through 6 until the plugin works.

 ## Bodacious features